grame-cncm/faust/libraries/README.md

 The `/libraries` folder contains the different Faust libraries.
 If you wish to add your own functions to this library collection, you can refer to the "Contributing" section providing a set of coding conventions.

 WARNING: These libraries replace the "old" Faust libraries.
 They are still being beta tested so you might encounter bugs while using them.
+If your codes still use the "old" Faust libraries, you might want to try to use Bart Brouns' script that automatically makes an old Faust code compatible with the new libraries: <https://github.com/magnetophon/faustCompressors/blob/master/newlib.sh>.
 If you find a bug, please report it at rmichon_at_ccrma_dot_stanford_dot_edu.
 Thanks ;)!

 ## Using the Faust Libraries